WICG/storage-buckets/explainer.md

 In this example, Bucket A will store videos users have explicitly downloaded onto their device for offline access.
 Bucket B will store data for user recommendations.
-The service can decide that they want to reserve the quota usage for Bucket B, saving more space for Bucket A.
+The service can set a quota for Bucket B to ensure that it won't impact Bucket A's ability to store data by eating up the entire origin's quota.

-TODO: Add image and details on reserve quota.
+TODO: Add image.

 ```javascript
 const offlineVideosBucket = await navigator.storageBuckets.openOrCreate(